macvfx/p5ArchiveCheck/README.md

 Check P5 if a folder is archived on a remote P5 server.

 ## Overview
-P5 Archive Checker is a macOS application that verifies whether files in a selected folder have been archived by Archiware P5 in a remote P5 server in the Default Archive index.
+P5 Archive Manager is a macOS application that verifies whether files in a selected folder have been archived by Archiware P5 in a remote P5 server in the Default Archive index.
 ## How to Use
 1. Open the P5 Archive Manager application.